black-parrot/black-parrot/README.md

     - Combat NIH, welcome external contributions and strive for infrastructure agnosticism.

 ## Project Status
-The next release of BlackParrot, v 1.0, is coming in March 2020, and will contain support for an up to 16-core cache coherent multicore, including enough baseline user and privilege mode functionality to run Linux.
-An optimized single core variant of BlackParrot will also be released at this time.
+BlackParrot v 1.0 was released in March 2020 and has been up and running in the lab since April 2020.
+It supports configurations scaling up to a 16-core cache coherent multicore, including the baseline user and privilege mode functionality to run Linux.
+An optimized single core variant of BlackParrot (also Linux-capable) is also available.

+Development of BlackParrot continues, and we are very excited about what we are releasing next!

 A 12nm BlackParrot multicore chip was taped out in July 2019.